hakobe/p5-Fiber/README.md

         my $fiber = Fiber->new(sub { ... });

     Creates a new Fiber object that processes a given subrotuine reference.

 - yield

         my @ret = Fiber->yield(@vals);

     Control back to the context that resume the fiber, and passing @valus to it.

 - resume

         my @ret = $fiber->resume(@vals);

     Resumes the fiber from the point at which the last Fiber->yield was called, or starts running it if it is the first call to resume.

 # AUTHOR

 Yohei Fushii <hakobe@gmail.com>

-# SEE ALSO

 # LICENSE